Nitrous oxide: Atmospheric occurrence

 Nitrous oxide is a minor component of Earth's atmosphere and is an active part of the planetary nitrogen cycle.
-Based on analysis of air samples gathered from sites around the world, its concentration surpassed 330 ppb in 2017.
+Based on analysis of air samples gathered from sites around the world, its concentration surpassed 330 ppb in 2017 and 339 ppb in 2025.
 The growth rate of about 1 ppb per year has also accelerated during recent decades.
 Nitrous oxide's atmospheric abundance has grown more than 20% from a base level of about 270 ppb in 1750.

-Important atmospheric properties of N_{2}O are summarized in the following table:
+Important atmospheric properties of N2O are summarized in the following table: